phyletica/phyletica.github.io/software/index.md

 ## [SeqSift][6]

 [SeqSift][6] is a python package for downloading, vetting, manipulating, and converting molecular sequence data.
 It also allows for *in silico* restriction digests.

+## [SATé][2]

+I am a developer for the software pacakge [SATé][2].
+[SATé][2] is a tool for inferring a sequence alignment and phylogenetic tree using an iterative algorithm.
+In each iteration, the data set is divided into smaller subproblems by a tree-based decomposition, which are subsequently aligned before being merged back together for phylogenetic tree inference.

  [1]: https://github.com/joaks1
  [2]: http://phylo.bio.ku.edu/software/sate/sate.html